 Ashley: Where Kaidan is all caution and restraint, Ashley is feisty, cocky and stubborn.
 She also feels much less like a checklist of everything men could want, for which I am grateful, even if I’m not a fan of hers.
 She feels like she has real flaws, rather than flaws-that-are-actually-qualities (c.f. her inexplicable distrust of aliens).
 Due to her difficult history, she has learned to push her limits and to rely only on herself, and she’s also mindful of the ‘no fraternisation’ rule, so she will be slightly diffident with Shepard at the beginning, despite her gratitude.
 She does have a sensitive side, however, as her stories of her family and her (misguided) love for poetry show.
 Conversations with her are a mix of teasing and bickering, due to her touchiness about her self-worth.
 But showing her that she’s welcome and appreciated gets her to open up.
 Again, there’s nothing wrong with the relationship per se, and Ashley is certainly a more colourful character than Kaidan, but, once again, ME2 is brimming with even more colourful options, and, unfortunately, her romance in ME3 suffers from cut content.
 Still, if your Shepard likes his girls tough and independent with a touch of softness and a dash of spice, then she might just be the one for him.
 The cue that Shepard is on the romance track is that she will call him “Skipper” when conversations end (i.e. it’s the last word she’ll say).
 Otherwise, it’ll be “Commander”.
 Mind you, she will also call Shepard “Skipper” during conversations, but that happens for both genders and is unrelated to romance.
 Moreover, should Shepard want to turn her down, there’s a legitimate reason for doing so early on without him sounding like a total arse.

 Liara: I strongly dislike Liara, and the same applies to her romance.
 Given her inexperience, her lack of social skills and the fact that she’s from a different species, the romance should take more time to develop.
 As things stand, she’ll express fascination with Shepard almost from the get-go, despite being unfamiliar with humans, and spontaneously provide ample details about asari reproduction and romantic customs, which…feels rather awkward.
 If Shepard confirms reciprocal interest, however, she’ll suddenly be hesitant to rush things.
 It’s basically: “I dig you (get it? archaeologist, dig…*bricks thrown*), and, by the way, we can totally mate…oh, but let’s wait a bit, shall we?”
 It feels stilted, artificial and gives no sense of growing intimacy.
 And yet, she’s clearly the default romantic partner for the series: her final romance scene is slightly longer than the other two, and subsequent games establish her as a developer’s pet.
 She has her own DLC in ME2, is strongly implied to be Shepard’s best friend even if they’re not lovers and can’t get killed until the final minutes of ME3, and then only if you voluntarily screw up.
 This is very annoying, as I don’t like having a character forced upon me in a game about choice.
 Despite the fact that she’s available to both genders, Liara also embodies a cliché male fantasy: young, virginal, fragile (repeated fainting spells included), star-struck to the point of idolatry, in need of guidance and protection (despite being older than all of the human teammates combined), yet with a hint of naughtiness.
 In fact, the asari species as a whole is pretty much a straight male fantasy made pixel.
 But I digress.
 The cue that Shepard is on Liara’s romance track is that she calls her/him “Shepard” at the end of conversations (again, it’s the last word she says).
 But here’s the trick: this will happen after Shepard’s first private conversation with her, even though it has no actual romantic content.
+So the game actually shoehorns Shepard into her romance track.
 S/he needs to talk to Liara again after that to clearly turn her down, as it’s the only way to preclude her romance from starting, especially if not romancing anyone else.
 And make sure to pick the middle-right response: the bottom-right one is bugged.
 If Shepard is not on Liara’s romance track, she’ll call her/him “Commander” when conversations end.